Diets

 Can you get all the nutrients from a vegan diet?

 When done right, vegan and vegetarian diets can bring a number of health benefits, including reduced body weight, lower cholesterol levels, and decreased risk of cardiovascular disease.
-They can improve your overall health and start you on a journey towards your personal health goals.
+They can improve your overall health and start you on a journey toward your personal health goals.

 As with any diet, however, the benefits will begin to appear only if you remain consistent and dedicated to building your diet around plant-based meals.